igordsmelo/igordsmelo/README.md

 - 👯 I’m looking to collaborate on open-source projects.
 Need a translator?
 Hit me up!
 - 🤔 I’m looking for help with grasping "how to github" properly.
 - 💬 Always open to learn new things, so hit me up with whatever you're interested in!
-- 📫 Feel free to reach me at: igordsmelo@gmail.com
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I learned web-development way before doing any "actual code".
 -->